-The reason a peacock has such a bright and dramatic train is to attract the attention of peahens, who normally choose their mates based on the size, color and quality of the feathers and train.
+A peacock has such a bright and dramatic train to attract the attention of peahens, who normally choose their mates based on the size, color, and quality of the feathers and train.

 With a fairly large wingspan around 4.9 feet (1.5 meters) and its large feathers, the peacock is one of the largest flying birds on earth.

-The Indian peacock is thought to be instinct now in Bangladesh, although it still remains popular around areas of Pakistan, India and Sri Lanka.
+The Indian peacock is thought to be instinct now in Bangladesh, although it remains popular around areas of Pakistan, India, and Sri Lanka.

-The logo of NBC, television network in the USA, has taken the form of a colorful peacock since 1956.
+The logo of the NBC television network in the USA has taken the form of a colorful peacock since 1956.

-While a group of any peafowl is called a harem, a group of females are known as a bevy, a muster or a party when they are in groups without the males.
+While a group of any peafowl is called a harem, a group of females is known as a bevy, a muster, or a party when they are in groups without the males.

 When peacocks are first born, they don’t have tails and, in fact, don’t look very impressive until they are around 3 years old.